February Special Offer! Order your colour explosion now, with up to 40% off our Botany Lap Waste - Find out more

-This month our Fibre Focus talks about the Devon Sheep, did you know that the Devon sheep produces more wool per sheep than any other British breed?
-The Sheep
+Did you know that the Devon sheep produces more wool per sheep than any other British breed?

 The Devon sheep is well proportioned with a strong wide and long top, with well sprung rib giving plenty of volume.
 The rear being well muscled with good conformation.
 Average mature ewe weighs 100kg, rams 136kg.